cgtian/cgtian.github.io/favorites.md

 Her
 City of God
 Knight of Cups
+Les Miserables
+A Ghost Story
 Me and You and Everyone We Know
-Les Miserables
 Your Name
-Spring Breakers
-Band Slam
 Arrival
-A Ghost Story
 Paterson
 Maudie
-First They Killed My Father
+Spring Breakers
 The Thin Red Line
 Voyage of Time: Life's Journey
+First They Killed My Father
+Bandslam
 The Empty Hours
+The Dark Knight
 Inception
-The Dark Knight
 Moonrise Kingdom
 The Great Gatsby
-Song to Song
 Up
 Coco
+Song to Song
 Toy Story 3
-Wall-E
 20th Century Women
 Madeo
 Youth
 The Salt of the Earth
+Wall-E
 The Curious Case of Benjamin Button
 V for Vendetta
 The Shawshank Redemption
 Good Will Hunting
-La La Land
 Columbus

 Books